The first step in shopping for auto insurance is to decide on the types

 your future wages are vulnerable.

-Liability coverage pays the amount of money for which you may be liable for bodily
+Liability coverage pays the amount for which you may be liable for bodily

 injury and property damage to othersup to certain limitsand covers legal

 fees incurred in your defense.
-Bodily injury claims can include wage losses,
+Bodily injury claims can include wage loss,

-medical expenses, rehabilitation costs, and pain
+medical expenses, rehabilitation costs, and pain and suffering.
+Property

-Your liability coverage will generally protect you, your spouse, other members of
+Liability coverage generally protects you, your spouse, other members of

 your household, and anyone else who drives your car with your expressed

 or implied permission.
-But any liability coverage you buy will
+But any liability coverage has payout limits, and

-come with payout limits.
-If the damages for which you are found liable
+if the damages for which you are found liable exceed those limits youll

-keeping in mind that the higher the limits you choose, the higher the premium
+in mind that the higher the limits the higher the premium.

-policy as a set of three numbers divided by diagonal lines.
+representing a multiple of $1,000 divided by diagonal lines.
 For example,

 a 100/300/50 policy pays a maximum of $100,000 for bodily injury to one